AllTheMods/alltheguides/docs/gravitas2/mining_guide.md

 ---
-title: Prospecting, Geology, and Mining in Gravitas²
+title: Prospecting, Geology, and Mining
 description: A Comprehensive Guide to Finding and Extracting Resources in Gravitas²
 authors:
  - Xannaeh